colorxyz/AirBnb_Analysis/README.md

 So the analysis gives us data points that the prices of listings on Airbnb depends upon the room type, property type, number of bedrooms and neighbourhood.
 It can be seen that the property with type as Apartment and the listing as with type as entire house with maximum number of bedooms has highest price.
 Although it depends upon neighbourhood as well.
-Seatle has many neighbourhood data ans it has more impact to price compare to Boston.
+Seatle has many neighbourhood data and it has more impact to price compare to Boston.